oderby/owenderby.com/content/blog/2016-election-pa-results.md

 ### Theory #3: Registered Democrats voted for Trump...

-There's one last explanation for what happened - that registered democrats decided to vote for Trump.
-We can't measure this directly from results and registrations alone (we would need exit poll data to get a direct estimate).
-However, when we compare the count of votes for Trump against the number of registered republican voters, we find that in 14 of the counties Trump won (remember, he won 56 counties) there were more votes cast for Trump than registered republicans!
-And that is assuming that every registered republican in those counties voted.
-Even so, that adds up to 56,575 votes for Trump that couldn't have come from any registered republicans, representing 15% of the extra marginal votes he gained over Romney.
+There's one last explanation for what happened - that registered Democrats decided to vote for Trump.
+We can't measure this directly from results and registrations alone; we would need exit poll data to get a direct estimate.
+However, when we compare the count of votes for Trump against the number of registered Republican voters, we find that in 14 of the counties Trump won (remember, he won 56 counties) there were more votes cast for Trump than registered Republicans!
+And that is assuming that every registered Republican in those counties voted.
+Even so, that adds up to 56,575 votes for Trump that couldn't have come from any registered Republicans, representing 15% of the extra marginal votes he gained over Romney.

-**Conclusion** It's likely some Democrats (and Indepenents) voted for Trump, but it's hard to say how many.
-It seems (I can't see any other explanation) that at least 56,575 did, but it's likely more (hard to say how many more).
+**Conclusion** It's likely some Democrats (and Independents) voted for Trump, but it's hard to say how many.
+It seems that at least 56,575 did, but it's likely more.

 ### Answer: It's Complicated